Philadelphia Phillies Baseball - Phillies News, Scores, Stats, Rumors & More - ESPN

 Andy MacPhail Phillies President of Baseball Operations just told me that he expects the Phillies to acquire a left-handed hitter for their lineup as their next key move.
 Based on his statement here are some trade and free agent options: trade candidates: Jay Bruce or Curtis Granderson of the Mets or free agents like Michael Saunders, Angel Pagan, Pedro Alvarez and Colby Rasmus.

 The Phillies are showing patience and discipline in their rebuild.
-Many of Philadelphia's prospects don't appear ready for the majors and the Phils' lineup isn't ready to make them contenders, Jim Bowden writes.
+Many of Philadelphia's prospects don't appear ready for the majors, and the Phils' lineup isn't ready to make them contenders, Jim Bowden writes.
 Midwinter Power Rankings (Insider)

 The Phillies are open to adding an outfielder, and one option could be free agent Jose Bautista.